houzigegege/DATAanalyte/README.md

 * Initial password “123456”
 * STEP 1 Enter the data to be analyzed
 * STEP 2 Select analysis function and run the program
-* STEP 3 View analysis results through the results windowre
+* STEP 3 View analysis results through the results window